MohamedAboElnasr/CTF/forensics/emo.md

 after i found an image inside the document the first thing that came into my mind is to try to extract the photo metadata maybe i could find the flag there but no :"(

-after some researching i found that there are tools for analyzing documents which can be found inside oletools python package you can install the package using the following command `sudo -H pip3 install -U oletools`<br>
+after some researching i found that there are tools for analyzing documents which can be found inside oletools it's a python package, you can install the package using the following command `sudo -H pip3 install -U oletools`<br>
 My initial step involved using oleid to check for the presence of VBS content within the file.